alexrudall/ruby-openai/README.md

 ### With Config

 For a more robust setup, you can configure the gem with your API keys, for example in an `openai.rb` initializer file.
-Never hardcore secrets into your codebase - instead use something like [dotenv](https://github.com/motdotla/dotenv) to pass the keys safely into your environments.
+Never hardcode secrets into your codebase - instead use something like [dotenv](https://github.com/motdotla/dotenv) to pass the keys safely into your environments.

 ```ruby
     Ruby::OpenAI.configure do |config|